 - Use the property as security to raise additional funding

 - Sell the property with your business, greatly increasing the amount you can ask

 Buying a property gives you complete freedom to use and alter as you wish, subject only to planning regulations.
 You will be responsible for the management or repair of the building, but you can budget for maintenance to suit your business cycle, not the landlord’s priorities.
 What’s more, if you want to make changes to the property to suit your business - extend, demolish an outbuilding to create more parking, or build new facilities, you can.
 You can make your premises ideal for your business, rather than compromise what you do, based on the limits they impose.

 Get in control of costs

-With a lease, you are at the mercy of the landlord when it comes to rent increases.
-Many business face unpredictable - and frequent rent increase that eat into their profitability.
+With a lease, you are at the mercy of your landlord when it comes to rent increases.
+Many businesses face unpredictable - and frequent - rent increases that eat into their profitability.